dexma/styx-api-gateway/readme.md

 ## Contributing

 Of course, we encourage the community to contribute with us and add specific modules and integrations with 3rd party systems!

+Take as an example any of our modules of the previous section.

 Bug reporting and Pull Requests are welcome.